-I’m a young engineer, basically a science enthusiast who love what he’s doing: study, travel, research…which is nice.
+I’m a young engineer, basically a science enthusiast who love what he’s doing: working, studying, traveling…which is nice.

-I grew up in a small town in Italy, in the north-eastern region of the country, not far from Venice but far enough to be closer to the Alps than to the sea.
-In my town we are just some thousands people, living on the feet of some beautiful hills where vineyards are cultivated since 1500.
+I grew up in a small town in Italy, in the north-eastern region of the Country, not far from Venice but far enough to be closer to the Alps than the sea.
+In my town we are just few thousands people, living on the feet of some beautiful hills where vineyards are cultivated since 1500.

-My father taught me that in life is fundamental to be ready to face this ever-changing world, it’s its nature to evolve and we need to adapt; in the meanwhile my mother’s love for teaching induced my enthusiasm for learning.
+My father taught me that one needs to be always ready to face life challenges, giving me the grit to keep working on my skills; in the meanwhile my mother’s love for teaching induced my enthusiasm for learning.

-Last year, 2015, I’ve been in Japan, working at Tohoku University as research student.
-There I had the chance to start and develop a research project, looking for a new material for biomedical technologies.
-In a 6 months period I developed a novel metal quasi-alloy, its properties are promising for the application as implanted device and I’m about to submit an article for publication, too.
+In 2015 I’ve been in Japan, working at Tohoku University as research student.
+There I had the chance to start and develop a research project, looking for a new material for biomedical applications.
+In that 6 months period I developed a novel metal quasi-alloy, its properties are promising and further investigation are ongoing in the lab now.

-On the 18th of December (2015) I earned the Master’s Degree in Materials Engineering obtaining the maximum grade with honors, presenting my work at Tohoku University as master’s thesis.
+On December 18th (2015) I earned the Master’s Degree in Materials Engineering obtaining the maximum grade with honors, presenting my work at Tohoku University as master’s thesis.

 Right after the graduation I was selected for a Graduate Trainee program called ABSNext, of the Danieli’s steelmaking section.
 During this 1-year-long program I went through several department in the plant, so to have an overview of the whole production process.
 In particular I’ve been in the Meltshop, Domestic Logistic, Expedition and Purchasing Departments.